SE3354-008Team3/Opiniony/README.md

 1. Clone the repository
 2. Execute this function in your terminal `pip install -r requirements.txt` to install the dependencies
 3. Run the createaccount.py file

+*NOTE: The app may take a few seconds in between actions to run.